Escape the crowds for pristine shores and historic boardwalks.

 Weather and When to Visit

 Miami Beach enjoys warm, sunny weather for most of the year, so it’s a great destination in any season.
 Winter brings mild temperatures and low humidity, which makes it one of the most popular times to visit.
-Days are comfortable, nights are cooler, and the ocean stays pleasant for walking or quick dips.
+Daytime highs average a comfortable 74°F to 77°F, while nights cool down to around 60°F. The ocean stays pleasant for walking or quick dips.

 Fall brings warm weather and fewer crowds, while the ocean stays calm and inviting.
+Daytime highs drop back into a pleasant 83°F to 87°F range by October.
 Hurricane season runs from June through November, so it’s smart to keep an eye on the forecast.
 Even with the chance of storms, many travelers enjoy fall because the beaches are quieter.

 The best time to visit Miami Beach is from December through April, when the weather is dry, sunny, and comfortable.
 Early mornings and late afternoons are especially nice, since the light is soft and the shoreline feels peaceful.